Shocks, compressible perturbations, and intermittency in the very local interstellar medium: Voyager 1 and 2 observations and numerical modeling: Data analysis: Spectrogram processing methodology

 Note that the $\perp_1$ direction is the one closest to the sampling direction (and to the $\hat{\mathbf{R}}$ direction of RTN) and corresponds to what was historically referred to as the ``quasi-parallel'' direction, while $\perp_2$ corresponds to the ``perpendicular'' direction in the nomenclature of Bieber et~al (and is close to $\hat{\mathbf{N}}$ ), which refers to the sampling direction and not to the magnetic-field orientation.

-A tapering window (Hann, in this study) has to be applied to each segment before computing the discrete Fourier transform, to smoothly reduce the signal to zero at the segment boundaries, thereby preventing spectral leakage.
+A tapering window must be applied to each segment before computing the discrete Fourier transform, in order to smoothly reduce the signal to zero at the segment boundaries, thereby minimizing spectral leakage \citep[we use the Hann window, but several alternatives exist; see, e.g.,][]{harris1978}.
 The PSD includes a correction factor depending on the chosen window.
 The resulting local frequency grid is $f_{\mathrm{loc}} = j/(m\,\Delta t)$ with $j = 1,\ldots,m/2$, where $m$ is the number of samples in each segment.
 Because different segments may have different lengths and therefore different frequency resolutions, each segment spectrum is interpolated onto a common frequency grid $f$ using log--log interpolation, with undefined values where interpolation is not possible.
 In addition to the raw spectrum $P$, a frequency-smoothed spectrum $P_{\mathrm{smo}}$ is obtained by applying an adaptive filter to the local spectrum, with the smoothing window increasing with frequency.

 The collection of spectra $\{P(f,t_{\mathrm{ave}})\}$ constitutes an initial spectrogram sampled at irregular times.

 The spectrogram is then interpolated onto a uniform time grid with cadence $\Delta t_{\mathrm{uni}}=6$ hours.
 For visualization purposes only, short gaps within individual frequency channels are filled by linear interpolation prior to this step, while no extrapolation is performed.
 Large data gaps are explicitly identified using the original time series and all values on the uniform time grid that correspond to these gaps are set to undefined, so that neither interpolation nor smoothing fills these gaps.